Labour Mayors Reluctant to Unmask

 Boris is expected to advocate people exercise their own judgement.
 However, Huw Merriman, Tory Chairman of the Commons Transport Committee has slammed the government’s “confusing” policy arguing that scrapping mask laws whilst simultaneously recommending they be worn is a “cop out.”
 He says guidance should be scrapped in its entirety…

-Guido couldn’t help but notice the David Schneider weighing in on the great mask-debate.
+Guido couldn’t noticing David Schneider also weigh in on the great mask-debate.
 Hardly surprising to hear he enjoys restrictions…